Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 Work past retirement age.
 The longer you work for, the longer you can save into your pension pot.
-You’ll also benefit from a higher State Pension if you do this.
-Or, perhaps you could consider a phased retirement, gradually transitioning to a full retirement over a number of years.
+You’ll also benefit from a higher state pension if you do this.
+Or, perhaps you could consider a phased retirement, gradually transitioning to full retirement over a number of years.

 Create an extra source of income.
 You could get a part-time job.
 Or you could get a lodger if you have the space.
 Alternatively, you could set up your own sideline business doing something you enjoy.
 This would give you something to focus on in your retirement, which you’re passionate about and which brings in money.

 Find your old pensions.
 You may have had a series of pensions over the course of your working life.
 Finding these could be very useful in terms of boosting your retirement funds.